GijsW/Bevy-CMS/README.md

-# Bevy-CMS - A company an assembly or collection of persons especially of ladies
+# Bevy - A collection of persons especially of ladies
 A CMS made by students

 Login